10 Garden Trends in 2023 – Design Ideas for a Modern Home

 6. Dark Design Make Colors Pop

 Nothing makes color pop quite like darker shades and colors to contrast it.
-That is why we are seeing dark foliage gardens trending in 2022.
+That is why we are seeing dark foliage gardens trending today.
 Many types of plants and flowers are naturally very dark—even black.
 When they are nestled in with brightly colored flowers, it creates a visually exciting garden experience.
 Another way that bright colors are accentuated is through dark modern landscaping designs, such as black rocks or dark wood retaining walls.

 7. Wildlife Friendly Gardens